SAP-samples/teched2022-DA262/exercises/ex4/README.md

 3. Choose the "Attributes" sheet.
 Delete the "id" column from your attributes by clicking the "x" behind the entry.  (what are these attributes used for?)
 4. Choose the "General" sheet and switch the status to "Ready to Use"
 5. Click "Save".

-## Create Analytical Dataset for KBA
+## Exercise 3.2 - Create Analytical Dataset for KBA
 Now we have to create an Analytical Dataset for KBA.
 1. To create an new Analytical Dataset, click "New Analytical Dataset". <br> ![Test](/exercises/ex4/images/9.png)
 2. Choose the Analytical Dataset you created in the Data Builder as a Data entity.
 Choose your Business Name and Technical Name.
 Click “Create”. <br> ![Image](/exercises/ex4/images/10a.png 'Test')